TutorExilius/pythound/README.md

 #### Linux:
-1. sudo apt install ffmpeg (Debian)
+1.1 sudo apt install ffmpeg (Debian)
+1.2 if codes are missing: sudo apt-get install libavcodec-extra
 2. Add ffmpeg-binaries in SYSPATH, if not done

 ### 2. Python Dependencies: